workadventure/workadventure/docs/maps/editor/property/jitsi.md

 ## Jitsi meeting property
 On your map, you can define special zones where a Jitsi meeting will be opened when a user enters the area.
-YOu can also define an entity that will be trigger a Jitsi meeting room.
+You can also trigger a Jitsi meeting room from an entity menu.

 ## Setting Jitsi meeting area :
 When editing an area or an entity, you can add the Jitsi meeting property to it.
 You must click on the "Jitsi meeting" icon.